Cost of Owning a Shetland Sheepdog

 Money-Saving Tips

 Stability in daily routine is particularly important during transitions: new homes, new family members, or changes in the owner's schedule.
 During these periods, maintaining as much consistency as possible in feeding, exercise, and sleep patterns supports adaptation.
-Include scheduled feeding times, exercise sessions, grooming, and quiet rest periods.
+Set up regular times for meals, activity, grooming, and rest.
 High-energy Shetland Sheepdogs especially benefit from knowing when their exercise time is coming — it helps them settle during calmer periods.

 Veterinary Care Schedule for Shetland Sheepdogs